xo/xo/README.md

 `templates.ForeignKey` instance (for each foreign key in a table).
 To get the `Name` field in from `ForeignKey`, the template can use ` {{ .Data.Name }}`, or any other field similarly.

-#### Template Helpers

-There is a set of well-defined template helpers in `funcs.go` for each supported language that assist with writing templated Go code / SQL.
-Please review how the base [`templates`](templates) make use of helpers, and the inline Go documentation for the respective helper func definitions.

 ## Examples